-On all boards, we expect a strong core of independent directors, including an appointed lead independent director, to ensure that all stakeholder interests are protected, to exercise objective judgement and, if necessary, to act as agents for change.
+On all boards, we expect a strong core of independent directors to ensure that all stakeholder interests are protected, to exercise objective judgement and, if necessary, to act as agents for change.
 This group should play an import role in guiding the boards' decision making and in the recruitment of directors.
 It should be empowered to meet independently, including before and after board meetings, and should do so in practice.
 It should be granted unfettered access to members of management, information and resources as required.